 Quantitative data makes measuring various parameters controllable due to the ease of mathematical derivations they come with.
 It is usually collected for statistical analysis using surveys, polls, or questionnaires sent across to a specific section of a population.
 Researches can establish the retrieved results across a population.

 - Measurement of physical objects: Calculating measurement of any physical thing.
 For example, the HR executive carefully measures the size of each cubicle assigned to the newly joined employees.

 - Sensory calculation: Mechanism to naturally “sense” the measured parameters to create a constant source of information.
 For example, a digital camera converts electromagnetic information to a string of numerical data.

 - Projection of data: Future data projection can be made using algorithms and other mathematical analysis tools.
-For example, a marketer will predict an increase in the sales after launching a new product with thorough analysis.
+For example, a marketer will predict an increase in sales after launching a new product with a thorough analysis.

 - Quantification of qualitative entities: Identify numbers to qualitative information.
 For example, asking respondents of an online survey to share the likelihood of recommendation on a scale of 0-10.